jparrett/School_District_Analysis/README.md

 ## Summary:
 Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

+- The district saw a .3% decrease in percent of students passing reading
+- Thomas High School's reading percentage decreased by .290%
+- Thomas High School's overall passing percentage decreased by .318%